Thank you! Your submission has been received!

-But what exactly is servitization, and how can OEMs harness its potential?
+But what exactly is servitization, and how can OEMs and enterprises harness its potential?
 Let’s explore this further.

 What is Servitization?

-To foster growth and improve revenue generation, OEMs are providing additional services to their clients, evolving from solely selling traditional products, which is called servitization.
+To foster growth and improve revenue generation, businesses are providing additional services to their customers, evolving from solely selling traditional products.
+This process is called servitization.
 In a recent PwC Annual Global CEO survey, 40% of CEOs shared that they believe their businesses will no longer be financially viable in 10 years if they continue their current course.

 Why Do OEMs Turn to Servitization?